I tried to take the lion by its head and ended up being chewed and spat out.

 It would make the development process a lot easier and fluent if Universities would elect student body president who could be the voice of the students that need to be heard.
 This can help the higher management see the problems that need attention.

 To wrap it all up I would say that our educational system has been very predictable with the reluctance to change.
 All we can do is hope for a change soon and see some real-time progress.

-Dr. Mantaha Khan is a Ph.D. in actuarial sciences from Glasgow University who loves reading and traveling a lot.
-Dr. Mantaha Khan has expertise in academic consultancy for 5 years and provides impeccable online thesis writing service in Pakistan.
+Dr. Mantaha Qureshi is a Ph.D. in actuarial sciences from Glasgow University who loves reading and traveling a lot.
+Dr. Mantaha Qureshi has expertise in academic consultancy for 5 years and provides impeccable online thesis writing service in Pakistan.